zkmopro/flutter-app/README.md

 Flutter is a popular cross-platform mobile app development framework.
 Mopro Flutter shows an example of integrating ZK-proving into a Flutter app, allowing for streamlined creation of ZK-enabled mobile apps.

+> [!IMPORTANT]
+> Please refer to the latest [mopro documentation](https://zkmopro.org/docs/next/setup/flutter-setup) for the most up-to-date information.

 ## Running The Example App

 ### Prerequisites